hackclub/hackclub/workshops/slack_todo_list/README.md

 ![Find node.js in the search box](https://cloud-9vsssxvna.vercel.app/0screenshot_2020-11-16_at_1.29.29_pm.png)

-- You now have a Node.js repl setup successfully.
-Copy the preview URL, we'll need this later for slack's slash command hooks.
+- You now have a Node.js repl setup successfully

 ![Arrow pointing to preview URL on top right of repl.it](https://cloud-ccj49d17x.vercel.app/3copyurlfromreplit.png)